Fastrack your overseas move with these top tips for selling your home!

 Key in the lock of a door

-Whether you’re retiring to a coastal villa, relocating to a new city for work or you want to your children to experience a different lifestyle, selling up and moving overseas is something some people only ever dream about.
+Whether you’re retiring to a coastal villa, relocating to a new city for work or you want your children to experience a different lifestyle, selling up and moving overseas is something some people only ever dream about.
 But you’ve taken the leap, you’ve found your perfect home and you’re ready to start packing.
 There’s just one thing standing between you and your big move: selling your current home.

 The offer on your dream home has been accepted and your new life overseas is almost within touching distance.
 But before you can pack your bags and start the next chapter, there’s one final hurdle: selling your current home.